Loss Lab

 Dylan Cooper (PhD student)

-Dylan is leading a study with the goals of developing a monitoring protocol for Loggerhead Shrikes in Oklahoma, and evaluating habitat associations of shrikes in breeding and non-breeding seasons.
+Dylan is leading a study funded by the Oklahoma Department of Wildlife Conservation with the goals of developing a monitoring protocol for Loggerhead Shrikes in Oklahoma, and evaluating habitat associations of shrikes in breeding and non-breeding seasons.
 He also hopes to expand this study by connecting shrike occupancy to prey community composition and occurrence of the ecologically similar American Kestrel.
-Due to his interest in citizen science, Dylan will also develop a curriculum to engage the public in Loggerhead Shrike monitoring, conservation and research.
+Due to his interest in citizen science, Dylan may also develop a curriculum to engage the public in Loggerhead Shrike monitoring, conservation and research.
 Dylan’s project is co-advised by Dr. Tim O’Connell (also in NREM) and Dr. Courtney Duchardt (Univ. of Arizona) as well as by Scott.

 Riley Lawson (Master's Student)

-Riley is leading our study evaluating the effectiveness of window marker treatments in reducing bird-window collisions on the Oklahoma State University campus.
-Specifically, Riley will conduct a before-after control-impact study comparing post-treatment numbers of collisions to numbers of collisions observed in a baseline, pre-treatment study led by Dr. Corey Riding, Loss Lab PhD alumnus.
-Riley will also conduct research on other aspects of bird-window collisions and/or their management; he is being co-advised by Scott and Dr. Tim O'Connell (also in OSU NREM).
+Riley is leading our study evaluating the effectiveness of window marker treatments in reducing bird-window collisions.
+Following up on a remarkable OSU-funded initiative to install window markers on two buildings previously identified to cause large numbers of bird collisions (the Noble Research Center and the Gallagher-Iba arena), Riley is conducting a before-after control-impact study comparing post-treatment numbers of collisions to numbers of collisions observed in a pre-treatment study led by Dr. Corey Riding, Loss Lab PhD alumnus.
+Riley is also working with the USGS Bird Banding Lab to evaluate patterns of bird collision vulnerability based on bird band returns resulting from window collisions.
+He is being co-advised by Scott and Dr. Tim O'Connell (also in OSU NREM).

 Riley is from Broken Arrow, Oklahoma, and received his BS degree in Natural Resource Ecology & Management from OSU in 2020.
 He previously worked in the Loss Lab in his undergraduate years on several projects, including a study on coyote sensory ecology that resulted in a first-authored publication, as well as several literature reviews.
 His research interests include avian ecology, conservation biology, and spatial ecology.
 In his free time, Riley enjoys birding, hiking, and playing/watching soccer.